leopuleo/easy-panorama/readme.txt

 == Screenshots ==

-1. Example of Panorama embed

-2. How to embed a Panorama using [easy_panorama] shortcode
+1. How to embed a Panorama using [easy_panorama] shortcode

-3. Easy Panorama settings page
+2. Easy Panorama settings page

 == Changelog ==